David-OConnor/scinot/README.rst

 ======

 This package expresses numbers in scientific notation, in formatted strings.
-It's intended use to to make computational results easily readable, especially when using a REPL like IPython.
+Its intended use to to make computational results easier to read, especially when using a REPL like IPython.

 Installation: